granulegazer/demo-partition-exchange/README.md

 - **Partition Validation** - Procedure checks if table is partitioned, throws exception if not
 - **Record Count Validation** - Automatic before/after comparison to detect data loss
 - **Index Health Tracking** - Monitor invalid and unusable indexes before and after exchange
-- **Automatic Index Rebuild** - Detects and rebuilds both INVALID and UNUSABLE indexes
+- **Automatic Index Rebuild** - Unconditionally rebuilds all indexes after each exchange (steps 5.1 and 7.1) using full index rebuild to ensure all partitions are usable
+- **Empty Partition Handling** - Partitions that are already empty (before exchange) are skipped; only partitions that become empty after successful exchange are dropped
 - **Data Validation Status** - PASS/FAIL indicator for each exchange
 - **Warning Status** - Validation failures change status to WARNING for manual review